rwoodry/rwoodry.github.io/rejections.md

 A visual reminder that the best way to succeed is to keep trying.

-HAs the added benefit of softening the many, many stings.
+Has the added benefit of softening the many, many stings.

 **Color code:**
 >Red - Rejected